'I Regretted What I Had Done': North Miami Beach Teen Jeimy Henriquez Back Home After Weekend Disappearance

 Henrriquez’s mother, Ana Quintanilla, said this should be a warning to parents to be aware of what their children are doing to prevent this from happening to them.

-Rand echoed those same sentiments.MORE NEWS: Florida Regulators Urged To Back New Area Code In Palm Beach County

-“Parents should be looking at their social media, paying attention to who they’re talking to online, making sure that your children know the dangers, this is true life, this is what happens in real life and fortunate for Jeimy we were able to find her alive,” said Rand.
+Rand said, “Parents should be looking at their social media, paying attention to who they’re talking to online, making sure that your children know the dangers, this is true life, this is what happens in real life and fortunate for Jeimy we were able to find her alive.”

+Yair Levy, a professor at Nova Southeastern University and an expert in Cyber Security, said there are steps that parents can take to protect their children.

+“To start with, parents need to have an open communication with their children.
+This is the most important thing, being open and educating them about threats that are out there.
+And monitor what they do.
+There is nothing wrong for their parents to know where they are using the find my device feature enabled,” Levy said.
+“I also think it is important for parents to have administrator accounts on their laptops and have full access to their kids’ own devices.
+You can have a history on their browsers.
+On their iPhone, you can make sure that parents have facial recognition.
+But I am not in favor of adding more apps as an additional way to monitor the children.”MORE NEWS: COVID-19 Vaccination Sites In South Florida